JoergHeseler/mesh-samples-for-preservation-testing/README.md

 # 3D Sample Files for Digital Preservation Testing

 This repository provides sample 3D files in various “archive-friendly” formats and subversions for testing with digital preservation tools developed as part of the NFDI4Culture project These formats include glTF, DAE, X3D, OBJ, PLY and STL for volume-based 3D models and E57 for point clouds.
+To convert the files into different 3D formats, the tools [Blender](https://www.blender.org/), [Meshlab](https://www.meshlab.net/) and [CloudCompare](https://www.danielgm.net/cc/) were used.

 ## Files